-Pre-consigned lot numbers are now being assigned for the December 2017 Charlotte Racers Expo auction.
-Consignors who wish to “reserve” their space in the auction need to contact Larry McDaniels either by phone at (704) 402-4319 or email (click here) and discuss what lots they plan to bring to the event.
+Pre-consigned lot numbers are now being assigned for the 2018 Charlotte Racers Expo auction.
+Consignors who wish to “reserve” their space in the auction need to contact Donna McDaniels either by phone at (704) 402-4318 or email (click here) and discuss what lots they plan to bring to the event.

 Unlike other auctions, pre-consigning is free at the Charlotte Racers Expo and is strongly encouraged.
-Last year, the auction’s 1200+ lot numbers filled up over a week before the event.
+Last year, the auction’s 1300+ lot numbers filled up over a week before the event.
 Those who showed up with merchandise to consign were, in many cases, unable to sell their items at Charlotte because the allotted number of auction lots were already full.
-This year, a section of lots will be set aside for the karting-only auction as well.
+A section of lots will be set aside for the karting-only auction as well.

 New consignors can also take advantage of the pre-consignment process by educating themselves on what qualifies as a high-quality lot.
 Many times, newer consignors are not really sure how many lots they have in their merchandise and how much of it is worthy to sell.
 By pre-consigning, it allows both the staff and consignor to assess the quality of the lots and make decisions about grouping based upon the information.

 Consignors need to remember that there will be NO USED TIRES taken at the Charlotte Racers Expo.
 Sticker tires are fine, but no used tires will be permitted to go through the auction.
 Used tires are permitted to remain on wheels if the entire assembly is being sold at auction.